erinknight242/M204-language-extension/README.md

 ## Local Development

-Until this extension is available to download through the marketplace, you will need to download the source code and debug it locally to use it.

 1. Clone this repo
 2. Confirm you have [npm](https://www.npmjs.com/get-npm) installed
 3. In a terminal from the parent folder, run `code M204-language-extension` to open the extension code folder in VS Code